-Travel back to the era of Untouchables and learn about Eliot Ness during a special program at 6:30 p.m. on Monday, Aug.
-12, at our Main Branch.
+Travel back to the era of Untouchables and learn about Eliot Ness during an online program we’re hosting at 6:30 p.m. on Thursday, Oct.
+1.

 Eliot Ness served as Cleveland’s Safety Director for Mayor Harold Burton during the years of 1935 to 1941.
 In these short years, Cleveland went from the most dangerous metropolis in America to winning a National Safety Award.